Markus328/caelestia-nix/README.md

 This home-manager module provides a declarative way to install and configure [caelestia-dots](https://github.com/caelestia-dots/caelestia) using Nix flakes.
 It includes default configurations from the caelestia-dots repository, written in Nix, and allows easy customization.

+> [!WARNING]
-**⚠️ Disclaimer:** This module is in a very experimental stage.
+> This module is in a very experimental stage.
 Many features and modules are still missing, and breaking changes may occur frequently.

 ---